nwaniek/tinysql/README.rst

         for result in results:
             print(result)

+        # tinysql supports most SQL WHERE conditionals, so instead of combining
+        # an OR and two Equals, we could also do instead of the previous
+        results = select(context, SpikeData, In('animal_name', ['Fievel', 'Tanya']))
+        for result in results:
+            print(result)

 Of course, we also often use all kinds of enums to identify stuff or flag things.
 And, obviously, you should map your enums to the database, too.